OpenEvalProject/evals/manuscripts/elife-45562/v3/manuscript.md

 **Figure 8.:** (A) The fitness effects of mutations estimated in vitro using deep mutational scanning versus their estimated population-level effects.
 In vitro fitness effects were quantified as the relative preference for the mutant versus the consensus amino acid residue in the deep mutational scanning experiments, given on a log2 scale.
 Population-level fitness effects were estimated using the MFBD model assuming multiplicative effects across sites.
 Error bars show the 95% credible intervals on the estimated population-level fitness effects.
 (B) Coancestry matrix showing the fraction of ancestry shared between each pair of mutations in the H3N2 phylogeny.
 The coancestry value represents the fraction of branches in the phylogeny that share both mutations based on a maximum parsimony reconstruction.
 The diagonal gives the fraction of all branches in the phylogeny with each individual mutation.

 While our population-level estimates did not correlate with the in vitro data, the fitness effects predicted by DMS correlate strongly with the maximum frequency that naturally occurring mutations reach in the human population (Lee et al., 2018).
 We therefore sought to test whether using the DMS experimental data to inform the MFBD model about the fitness effects of mutations, rather than estimating them independently from the phylogeny, would result in a better fit of the model to the H3N2 phylogeny and sequence data.
 Doing so requires a fitness model that aggregates mutational fitness effects across sites and then maps this combined fitness to the population-level fitness of a lineage.
-In our model, we sum the mutational fitness effects predicted by the relative amino acid preferences across all sites to get a composite predictor of fitness: θD⁢M⁢S=∑kLl⁢o⁢g2⁢πk,iπk,l.
-We then use (Equation 25) to map θD⁢M⁢S to overall population-level fitness.
+In our model, we sum the mutational fitness effects predicted by the relative amino acid preferences across all sites to get a composite predictor of fitness: $\theta_{D⁢M⁢S}=\sum_{k}^{L}l⁢o⁢g_{2}⁢\frac{\pi_{k,i}}{\pi_{k,l}}$.
+We then use (Equation 25) to map $\theta_{D⁢M⁢S}$ to overall population-level fitness.

 Fitting our model to the H3N2 phylogeny allows us to calibrate how the mutational fitness effects based on relative preferences scale to population-level fitness.
-Overall, large changes in θD⁢M⁢S, resulting from mutations to more or less preferred amino acid residues, have a relatively small impact on population-level fitness.
+Overall, large changes in $\theta_{D⁢M⁢S}$, resulting from mutations to more or less preferred amino acid residues, have a relatively small impact on population-level fitness.
 Population-level fitness grows slowly and roughly linearly with mutations to more preferred amino acids (Figure 9; inset).
 Nevertheless, when mutational fitness effects are aggregated across all sites, there are substantial fitness differences between lineages (Figure 9).
 Relative to a hypothetical lineage bearing the consensus sequence, fitness ranges from 0.84 to 1.04 across lineages with many lineages having a relative fitness less than one, indicating a slightly deleterious mutation load.
 Accounting for these fitness differences results in the MFBD model informed by the DMS data fitting the H3N2 phylogeny substantially better (Log likelihood: −4184) than a model assuming all mutations are neutral (Log likelihood: −7510).
 As would be expected, lineages predicted to be more fit also tend to persist between influenza seasons.
 Most notably, a lineage with higher than average fitness circulates in 2009 and 2010 during the H1N1 pandemic.
 This lineages carries the T228A mutation, which is predicted to have a large beneficial effect in the DMS experiments.
 It is therefore tempting to speculate that this mutation may have conferred an advantage that helped seasonal H3N2 compete with the pandemic H1N1 virus.

 ![Figure 9.](https://cdn.elifesciences.org/articles/45562/elife-45562-fig9-v3.jpg)

 **Figure 9.:** Fitness values were reconstructed based on a fitness model that maps mutational fitness effects predicted based on deep mutational scanning experiments to population level fitness.
-The inset shows this fitness mapping for the model parameters with the highest posterior probability:  and α=0.0098.
+The inset shows this fitness mapping for the model parameters with the highest posterior probability: $\alpha=0.0098$ and $κ=0.964$.
 Uncertainty in ancestral amino acid sequences was taken into account by first computing the marginal site probability at each site.
-Ancestral fitness values were then reconstructed by marginalizing over all possible ancestral sequences using the marginal site probabilities.κ=0.964
+Ancestral fitness values were then reconstructed by marginalizing over all possible ancestral sequences using the marginal site probabilities.

 ## Discussion